Updated: Jan 6

 - Overnight - if the puppy is crying and whining to be let out,

-it probably needs to go - look for the signs
+they probably need to go - look for the signs

 Every puppy will learn at their own pace – some will be flawless within a week or so, others might take longer, especially if you don’t have a traditional garden set-up and the puppy has to use an indoor toilet location.
 Be persistent and keep consistent and you will get there in the end!